hackclub/hackclub/clubs/README.md

 You should expect 25% of the members at the first two meetings to not come back to the third.
-The members who come to the third meeting tend to stay for the rest of the year, so your primary goal for this meeting is to get members to come back to the second meeting (and later, the third).
+The members who come to the third meeting tend to stay for the rest of the year, so your primary goal for this meeting is to get members to come back to the second meeting (and in the second meeting, it'll be to get members to come back to the third).

+Before we get into the nitty-gritty, here's one quick tip: a simple, but easy way to dramatically improve your first meeting is to bring food.
+Pastries or cookies from a local supermarket are cheap and work well.

 For the first meeting, you'll want to share what your Hack Club will be doing throughout the year and have them build their _first real thing™_ (a personal